-At this time, Governor Cuomo has closed schools through Wednesday, April 29.
+Governor Cuomo has closed schools through the end of the school year.
 We will continue to provide updates as we get them.
 Please read the important information below.

 Table of Contents

 - Updates from the District

 - Child Care for Critical Professions and Occupations

 - May 22 – Update from the superintendent

 - May 15 – Update from the superintendent

 - May 13 – Graduation/Class of 2020 update from the superintendent